Muhammad-Sheraz-ds/LeetCode100Problems/README.md

 ## Folder Structure

-The repository is organized into folders, with each folder corresponding to a specific problem.
+The repository is organized into folders, with each folder corresponding to a specific Data Structures.
 The folder structure might look like this: